-This amigurumi pattern is an original crochet pattern by Kristina Turner of Tiny Curl.
+This snail crochet pattern is an original design by Kristina Turner of Tiny Curl.
 Please do not claim this pattern as your own.
 If you wish to share this free pattern, you may link to it, but please do not reprint it on your site.
 You may keep a copy for your own personal use, but please DO NOT sell the crochet pattern or distribute it.
 Thank you for your understanding.

 You can sell items made from this free crochet pattern, as long as they are handmade by you in a limited number and you give credit to me as the crochet designer.
 Please use the following line in the item description of any toy you are selling: